 One of the first things that scare people away from bivy sacks is their lack of space.

-In 2018, however, there are a number of bivy sacks that offer more room inside than you found in older bivies.
+In 2020, however, several bivy sacks offer more room inside than you found in older bivies.

-Many modern-day bivies are built long enough and wide enough to fit bigger campers.
+Many modern-day bivies are long enough and wide enough to fit bigger campers.

 You can even stake it to the ground to stretch it out and take full advantage of those dimensions.

-Once fully pitched this bivy sack will give you enough space to fit you, your sleeping bag, and your most important belongings.
+Once fully pitched, this bivy sack will give you enough space to fit you, your sleeping bag, and your most essential belongings.

 For maximum comfort, make sure you look for a bivy sack with a hoop over the face.

-This is usually a single rod that easily slides through the bivy outer material to create a dome.
+The hoop is usually a single rod that easily slides through the outer bivy material to create a dome.

-This helps keep the inner materials off your face for extra breathing room.
+This “dome” helps keep the inner materials off your face for extra breathing room.

 One of the most useful features of any bivy sack is bug netting built into the headspace.

-The netting is usually made from mesh and its main purpose is to keep out bugs while you have the top of the bivy sack open.
+The purpose of the netting (usually made from mesh) is to keep out bugs while you have the top of the bivy sack open.

-Especially on warmer nights, this feature allows you to enjoy the outdoors to absolute maximum!
+Especially on warmer nights, this feature allows you to enjoy the outdoors to the absolute maximum!

 You get the added air ventilation, the cool breezes from outside, the view of the stars above, all without having to worry about any creepy crawlers or mosquito’s invading your space.